Summary

 Suggestions for protective clothing at the snow include:

-- a balaclava or beanie that covers your ears –this will keep your head warm and reduce UV exposure
+- A balaclava or beanie that covers your ears – this will keep your head warm and reduce UV exposure.

-- scarves and jackets with high collars do a great job at keeping you warm and dry, but also protect your skin from harmful UV rays.
+- Scarves and jackets with high collars do a great job at keeping you warm and dry, but also protect your skin from harmful UV rays.

-Apply sunscreen for sun protection at the snow
+Apply sunscreen at the snow

 Suggestions for using sunscreen at the snow include: